Increasing Equitable Data Access and Empowering the Next Generation of Researchers

 Access to data is essential for conducting effective research and generating action-ready evidence on policies and programs.
 Unfortunately, state, local, and Tribal communities face barriers to establishing effective data systems and accessing data available from other sources.
 For example, federal data systems are often complex, difficult to access, and can only be interpreted by those with domain expertise.
 So how do we increase equitable data access to empower a new generation of researchers who can bring a fresh perspective to our programs and policies and help move the needle?

-In this webinar, experts from Georgetown University, Northwestern University, and Mathematica will discuss current efforts to increase access to data for the public good and grow the pool of researchers who can help answer urgent questions about tomorrow's challenges.
-Participants will discuss ways state, local, and Tribal communities can access person-level data to help the communities inform their own unique strategies to address health inequity.
-Other discussion topics will include the following:
+In this webinar, experts from Georgetown University, Northwestern University, and Mathematica discussed current efforts to increase access to data for the public good and grow the pool of researchers who can help answer urgent questions about tomorrow's challenges.
+Participants discussed ways state, local, and Tribal communities can access person-level data to help the communities inform their own unique strategies to address health inequity.
+Other discussion topics included the following:

 • The emergence of community-powered data analytics: leveraging digital and data capabilities to identify and address inequities